 | 5 | Freestyle with full visualization |

-This resembles High-Intensity Interval Training when the bursts get hard.
-The American College of Sports Medicine describes HIIT as repeated high-intensity efforts alternated with recovery periods, which fits many boxing conditioning formats [3].
+This resembles High-Intensity Interval Training when the bursts get demanding.
+The American College of Sports Medicine describes HIIT as repeated high-intensity efforts alternated with recovery periods — which fits a lot of boxing conditioning formats fairly well [3].

 Tools and Gear That Can Help

-Shadowboxing needs no equipment, but mirrors, timers, light hand weights, and fitness trackers can make practice easier to measure.
+Shadowboxing needs nothing.
+But mirrors, timers, light hand weights, and fitness trackers can make the practice easier to measure and correct.

 Mirrors help with self-correction.
-They show dropped hands, uneven shoulders, lazy pivots, and stance narrowing.
-The danger is staring too much.
-Real opponents don’t stand inside mirrors, so mirror rounds work best as technical checks rather than full-time habit.
+They show dropped hands, uneven shoulders, lazy pivots, and stance narrowing over time.
+The risk is staring too much.
+Real opponents don’t live inside mirrors, so mirror rounds work best as occasional technical checks rather than a permanent habit.

-Timer apps and round trackers keep training honest.
-Three minutes feels different when a clock refuses to sympathize.
+Timer apps and round trackers keep training honest in a low-key way.
+Three minutes feels different when a clock isn’t willing to stop because you’re tired.

-Light hand weights are controversial for good reason.
-One- or 2-pound weights can build shoulder endurance when used carefully, but heavy weights can alter punch mechanics and strain joints.
-For most people, short and controlled rounds work better than trying to turn punches into dumbbell exercises.
+Light hand weights are genuinely controversial.
+One- or 2-pound weights can build shoulder endurance when used carefully, but heavier weights alter punch mechanics and create joint stress that tends to accumulate.
+For most people, short controlled rounds produce more usable results than trying to turn punching into dumbbell work.

-Smart fitness devices, including Apple Watch, can track duration, heart rate zones, and calorie estimates.
-The numbers aren’t perfect, but they help reveal patterns.
-A round that felt “pretty easy” might show a heart rate spike.
-A round that felt intense might reveal too much standing around.
+Smart fitness devices — Apple Watch and similar trackers — can monitor duration, heart rate zones, and rough calorie estimates.
+The numbers aren’t precise, but they reveal patterns worth knowing.
+A round that felt easy might show a significant heart rate spike.
+A round that felt intense might show more standing around than you thought.

 - Mirror for posture and guard checks.